 a red-tailed hawk who has made his home on a nearby building ledge.

-For over 50 years, audiences have been enjoying free performances of Shakespeare in Central Park as part of the Shakespeare in the Park.
+For over 50 years, audiences have been enjoying free performances as part of Shakespeare in the Park.
 Each summer schedule typically features two different productions, but not all productions are Shakespeare's plays.
-You'll need to line-up for tickets, which are free (unless you decide to become a Summer Sponsor
+You'll need to line-up or try your luck at the online lottery, for free tickets to same-day performance.
+Alternatively, you can decide to become a Summer Sponsor

 8. Get Lost in Central Park